csongorb/growingstuff/versions/readme.md

 # Other

-See [process.md](./process.md) for insights into the development process of the Devolutionizer.
+See [process.md](./process.md) for insights into the development process.
+The versions were almost exhibited with the help of a tool, the ([Devolutionizer](https://github.com/csongorb/devolutionizer/commits/master/).
+The project was abandoned along the way, but may be reactiveted later.